What are some signs of malnutrition?

 If you suspect your loved one has been a victim of malnutrition due to neglect on the part of a nursing home, you should report the nursing home for neglect, which you can do by contacting Georgia Healthcare Facility – the organization responsible for monitoring nursing homes in Georgia – and give details of your loved one’s situation.

-Finally, if you suspect your loved one has been a victim of malnutrition, you should consult a Georgia nursing home abuse lawyer to find out if you have a case against the nursing home.
+Finally, if you suspect your loved one has been a victim of malnutrition please call and speak to one of our experienced Georgia nursing home abuse lawyers to find out if you have a case against the nursing home.
 If the nursing home has neglected your loved one, you may be able to receive financial compensation for your loved one’s suffering and for any related medical bills.

 What should a nursing home do to prevent malnutrition?

 To prevent malnutrition, a nursing home should assess each resident and create a care plan based on that assessment.
 This care plan should include a dietary element designed to provide for the resident’s specific nutritional needs.
 Some residents may be more at risk for malnutrition, or may have more extensive dietary needs based on poor health, certain medications or certain health conditions.
 Caregivers should take these needs into consideration when developing a care plan.